jaimevalero/openstack-utilities/README.md

  prod-test-01,compute,availzone3
 ```

-Then you should consider loading the csv into a mysql table, to work with it.
+Then we load into table in a mysql, and also we send the data to a graphite server